June 12-13, 2023

 Proposal Guidelines

-Proposals for oral presentations and panel discussions that align with one of the conference’s three tracks are encouraged:
+Proposals for oral presentations and panel discussions that align with one of four conference tracks are encouraged:

 Proposals must be submitted using the online form.
 Each of the following elements must be provided during the proposal submission process: